BELIEF, HOPE, FAITH, OBEDIENCE

-Cain was a farmer and presented his crops to the Lord; but his heart was not right with God.
-When we offer of our resources to God we are to do so with a cheerful heart that loves God.
-It is so easy in a church service to be praising God and at the same time thinking about something else.
+Cain was a farmer and presented his crops to the Lord, but his heart was not right with God.
+When we offer of our resources to God, we are to do so with a cheerful heart that loves God.
+It is easy in a church service to be praising God and at the same time thinking about something else.
 We are just doing our duty, as was true of Cain.

 “By faith he still speaks, even though he is dead.”
 This is referring to Abel.
 It is telling us that the faith of Abel keeps speaking to us today.
 So it is that when we have love for God and serve Him cheerfully, we leave a testimony that is an inspiration to the people who come after us.

 The Bible states that Enoch walked with God for 300 years.
 He pleased God by doing so.
 Walking with God is an important aspect of faith.
-To walk with God we have to keep inviting Him into everything we think; everything we say; and everything we do.
+To walk with God we must keep inviting Him into everything we think, everything we say, and everything we do.

 And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.
 (Hebrews 11:6)

 It appears the universities, by and large, have accepted evolution as a scientific fact.
 Personally I think evolution remains at the level of a theory.
-There are disturbing elements which prevent its being an established fact, as I see it.
+As I see it, there are disturbing elements which prevent its being an established fact.
 Belief in the theory of evolution leads to the idea that there is no intelligent Person who designed nature.

-I personally have concluded that the pressure on society to accept that mankind evolved, and if there is a God, He certainly is not one who is aware of people as individuals but is a great something or other existing somewhere or other, is to do away with the idea that at some point we are going to have to answer to God for our conduct.
-Sometimes people enjoy the idea that there is no Heaven, no Hell, no God.
-We all can do as we please.
+There is pressure on society to accept that mankind evolved, and that if there is a God, He certainly is not one who is aware of people as individuals but is a great something or other existing somewhere or other.
+I personally have concluded that the purpose of this pressure is to eliminate the idea that at some point we must to answer to God for our conduct.
+Sometimes people enjoy the idea that there is no Heaven, no Hell, no God — then we all can do as we please.

-The married college professor who desires to have a sexual relationship with one of his students is not going to look favorably at the idea of there being a personal God who is aware of everything he does and to whom he is going to have to answer some day.
+The married college professor who desires to have a sexual relationship with one of his students is not going to look favorably at the idea of there being a personal God who is aware of everything he does and to whom he must answer some day.

 Our remorse for having betrayed people who trusted us is a frightful punishment by itself, apart from any Hell or Lake of Fire that there may be.